Skip to main content

 What I wish someone had told me when I started

-My first gold came at 36 on the South Fork of the American River — a single flake, smaller than a grain of rice, barely visible against the black sand in the pan.
+My first gold came at 36 on the South Fork of the American River.
+A single flake, smaller than a grain of rice, barely visible against the black sand in the pan.
 Two hours each way for that.
 Worth every mile.

 Garrett